hug-sch/vse-docs/extra-tools/ffmpeg.rst

 This command will show/create a count-up video with a resolution of 1280 x 720 pixels, a framerate of 30 frames per second with a duration of 10 seconds in MP4-format More commands and test formats can be found at `bogotobogo <https://www.bogotobogo.com/FFMpeg/ffmpeg_video_test_patterns_src.php>`_.

-The following command will show/create a red color background with opacity set to 0.2, with a duration of 10 seconds and a resolution of 640x480 in MP4-format.
+The following command will show/create a red color background with opacity set to 0.2, with a duration of 5 seconds and a resolution of 640x480 with 10 a framerate of 10 fps in MP4-format.

 ``ffplay -f lavfi -i color=c=red@0.2:duration=5:s=640x480:r=10``

 ``ffmpeg -f lavfi -i color=c=red@0.2:duration=5:s=640x480:r=10 test.mp4``

+**4. Create multiple video channels into one container

+Some video containers can contain multiple video and audio channels; for example two surveillance camera outputs next to each other.
+In Blender you can select the channel to preview (not both at the same time) with Strip > Source panel > Stream index.
+The following command creates a two video channels  into one container.

+ffmpeg -i input-1.mp4 -i input-2.mp4 -map 0:0 -map 1:0 output.mkv